uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/programming_model/algorithm_anatomy.rst

   a stateful object whose state changes after an operation is applied.

-Each oneDAL algorithm has its own dedicated namespace, where the corresponding descriptor is defined (for more details, see :ref:`common_namespaces`).
+Each oneDAL algorithm has its own dedicated namespace, where the corresponding descriptor is defined (for more details, see :txtref:`Namespaces
+<common_namespaces>`).
 Descriptor, in its turn, defines the following:

 - **Template parameters.** A descriptor is allowed to have any number of template parameters, but shall support at least two: